Custom Printing, Embroidery and Decorations: The Complete Guide

 Having your design file in vector is the most ideal for screen printing, this means a vector image in AI, SVG or EPS file format.
 A vector design file or image gives a versatile file format that works in computerised pathways, making it optimal for processing print orders.

 If your artwork is in rasterised form (e.g. PNG, JPEG, GIF, TIFF), you would need to converted.
-You can learn how to do so through our step-by-step guide.

 Any area that is not being printed should be transparent in your file.

 We recommend printing out your design on paper, in the corresponding size, to test out your artwork.
 This will give you a real sense of how it will look physically, and whether it is too big or too small.
 You can also use this method to check whether any lines or text are too fine or small.
 You can even try placing it against your shirt or whichever area you want printed, to visualise the outcome.

 Doing this will help you determine if you need to make adjustments to optimise your design for printing.